-- Continue to work on your learning objectives. - More independent in carrying out assessment/intervention/formulating treatment plans. - Demonstrate grading of activity and treatment plans. - Discuss with PE handover of clients in Week 10 formalise strategies for finalisation of caseload. - Present case study to the Department and submit written copy to PE.
+- Continue to work on your learning objectives. - More independent in carrying out assessment/intervention/formulating treatment plans. - Discuss with PE handover of clients in week 10 formalise strategies for finalisation of caseload. - Continue and review reflective diary. - Present case story to the Department and submit written copy to PE.